tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 # Questions

 - todo: still need to group with existing questions (or remove if existed)
-  - what's your favorite song of all time?
   - what or who does it remind you of?
   - what's the best time of life for a man/woman?
   - what has been your proudest day as parent?